open-telemetry/opentelemetry-specification/issue-management.md

 SIGs that implement and document the specification in their respective language may run into issues with the specification, that block their implementation, or they may want to request a specification change related to an implementation change.
-To highlight issues of that kind SIG maintainers can request a `maintainer-blocked` or `maintainer-request` label being added to their issue, if the following conditions are met:
+To highlight issues of that kind SIG maintainers can request a `maintainer-request` label being added to an issue, if the following conditions are met:

-* their issue points to at least one issue in an implementation repo, of which they are a maintainer.
+* the issue description or a comment by the maintainer points to at least one issue in an implementation repo, of which they are a maintainer.
-* they summarize in the issue description what is blocking this issue and/or what change is required to move that issue forward.
+* the maintainer summarizes in the issue description or in a comment to an existing issue, what is blocking them and/or what is required from their point of view to make progress.
-* they tag all maintainers of the implementation repo in the issue description (@open-telemetry/<sig>-maintainers).
-No action from the other maintainers is expected, except they disagree with the request of this issue being tagged as `maintainer-blocked` or `maintainer-request`
+* the maintainer tags all other maintainers of the implementation repo in the issue description or their comment (@open-telemetry/<sig>-maintainers).
+No action from the other maintainers is expected, except they disagree with the request of this issue being tagged as `maintainer-request`
-* they will share the issue with all other SIGs either via the [Maintainer Meeting](https://github.com/open-telemetry/community?tab=readme-ov-file#cross-cutting-sigs) or via a message to [#otel-maintainers](https://cloud-native.slack.com/archives/C01NJ7V1KRC) on CNCF slack.
+* they will share the issue with all other SIGs either via the [Maintainer Meeting](https://github.com/open-telemetry/community?tab=readme-ov-file#cross-cutting-sigs) or via a message to [#otel-maintainers](https://cloud-native.slack.com/archives/C01NJ7V1KRC) on [CNCF slack](https://slack.cncf.io).
 This way maintainers of other implementation SIGs can comment if they have the same request.

-A triager will add the requested label to the issue if those conditions are met.
-The difference between the 2 labels is as follows:
+A triager will add the `maintainer-request` label to the issue if those conditions are met.

-- `maintainer-blocked` means that there is an issue with the specification that blocks the SIG from implementing an existing part of the specification.
-- `maintainer-request` means that there is no blocking issue with an existing part of the specification.
-This means, that the SIG either wants to implement something that is not yet part of the specification, or that they can go forward with the implementation regardless, but want to clarify ambiguity or inaccuracy.